doannhu/springmysql/README.md

 # Room booking for students

-This app allows house owners manage their rooms and students view and pick rooms for renting.
+:house_with_garden: This app allows house owners manage their rooms and students view and pick rooms for renting.